 Peru is a land of incredible natural beauty, rich cultural traditions and mysterious ancient ruins.
 The lost Inca citadel of Machu Picchu is just one of many ancient ruins making this a premier destination for the explorer-at-heart.
 Even amid the natural splendor of the country, it is difficult not to notice the cultural, historical and political roots of Peru, observable in the diverse architecture and cityscapes.
-If you are only going to trek to Machu Picchu once in your life, do it in style with this high quality 9-day trek including time to acclimatize and enjoy Cusco.
+If you are only going to trek to Machu Picchu once in your life, do it in style with this high quality 5-day small group Inca Trail trek.
+You'll have a few private customized days pre-trek, in Cusco, to acclimatize.

 After some time to get settled and comfortable into your hotel, will be introduced to this beautiful city with an orientation tour of the highlights and hidden treasures.
 This short walking tour is a great way to get your bearings and will also help you to adjust to the altitude.
 The impressively historic city center was declared a World Heritage Site in 1983 with Inca and colonial architecture evident every where you look.
 Later in the day today, your guide will give you a full briefing for your journey ahead, so get excited!
 (This service is on a group basis.)